LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 The symbols used in this paper for pointer analysis are as follows: $pt(p)$ represents the set of objects pointed to by pointer $p$.
 For example, $pt(p) = \{o1, o2\}$ means that pointer $p$ points to objects $o1$ and $o2$. $pt.t(o)$ represents the set of types owned by object $o$. $pt.o(t)$ represents the set of field offsets that type $t$ owns.
 The function $off()$ is used to obtain the offset of a field within an object.
 The symbol $\widehat{o_{f}}$ denotes the sub-object of object $o$ with an offset of $f$.
-The symbol $*$ represents any field offset.
-The rest of the symbols have the same meaning as mathematical set operators.
+The symbol $*$ represents any field offset of an object.
+The symbol $\supseteq$ denotes a containment relationship, meaning the elements of the right set are added to the left set.
+For example, $pt(p) \supseteq pt(q)$ means the elements of the set $pt(q)$ are added to the set $pt(p)$.
+The rest of the symbols have the same meaning as the mathematical set operators.